-Fall is here and as a homeowner, you need to think about getting your house ready for the new season.
+Fall is here and as a homeowner, you need to think about getting your Dallas property ready for the new season.
 As weather patterns begin to change, taking a closer look at your house will enable you to take note of any issues that require your attention.

 The foundation is one the most important parts of your house, yet most people tend to overlook and forget about it.
 Given the foundation is a hidden section of the house, chances are you forget it even exists, yet your home’s stability relies entirely on your foundation.

 Preventive maintenance is important.
 This will allow you to attend to issues in a timely manner before repairs become even more costly.
 Fortunately, preparing your home for fall is something you can do on your own without involving a professional.

 Preparing your house for fall is the best way to safeguard the integrity of your foundation, the following are simple do-it-yourself fall home maintenance tips.
 Some of these tips should be done before the fall season begins, while others are routine maintenance checks that will ensure your home’s foundation is not compromised.

 Inspect Your Drainage (Including Downspouts and Gutters)

 As fall approaches, it is important to keep an eye on your home’s drainage system and check it to make sure it’s functioning properly.
 For starters, examine all the gutters and downspouts around your house to ensure they are free from clogs.
 In addition, check all your drainage systems to confirm they’re in good working condition with no clogging.

 These checks are recommended because during the fall season, when leaves fall from the trees, they can begin to accumulate in your drains.
 Your gutters have a direct impact on your foundation, so it is important to also have them inspected.
 Make sure that both downspouts aren’t pointing directly downwards to the base of your house.
 This causes a buildup of excess moisture around and under your foundation.
 Instead, they should be pointed away from the home’s foundation.